optimagic-dev/optimagic/docs/source/contributing/how-to.rst

 Contributions are always welcome.
 Everything ranging from small extensions of the documentation to implementing new features is appreciated.
-Of course, the bigger the change the more it is necessary to reach out to us in advance for an discussion.
+Of course, the bigger the change the more it is necessary to reach out to us in advance for a discussion.
 You can post an issue or contact janosg via email.

 To get acquainted with the code base, you can also check out our `issue tracker